 Tom arrived armed with 30 story ideas after lunch and finished pitching 10 before Metcalf fell asleep at the table.
 But Metcalf sparked to one pitch and hired Tom to write an episode of “AfterM*A*S*H.” From there Tom was asked to write scripts for “Silver Spoons” and “Benson.”
 The producer for “Benson” offered him a staff job.
 He asked Ken’s advice and Ken recommended not to take it because he wanted Tom on staff for a follow up to the “Mary Tyler Moore” show called “Mary.”
 It lasted 13 episodes.

-That led to many years on the TV sitcom “Night Court,” one of his most pleasant writing experiences.
+That led to two years on the TV sitcom “Night Court,” one of his most pleasant writing experiences.
 Executive Producer Reinhold Weege offered him the gig, which Tom accepted, and he became producer in just his second year.

 He still keeps in touch with some of the show’s staff.
 Star John Larroquette once gave him a throw pillow for Christmas embroidered with, “Dying is easy.
 Comedy is hard.”